-Note that parental leave is separate from-and in addition to-any benefits you may be eligible to receive from a state-sponsored family leave program, such as is available in California, New York and Washington state.
+Note that parental leave is separate from-and in addition to-any benefits you may be eligible to receive from a state-sponsored family leave program, such as is available in California.
 To request and complete the requirements for additional benefits granted by your state, if applicable, contact your state's Department of Labor.